CASE STUDIES

 Why Cloudflare Workers?

-Cloudflare Workers completed the stack from the delivery and runtime side.
+Cloudflare Workers completed the stack from the delivery, runtime, and long-term flexibility side.

-3. It supports the overall philosophy of the project
+4. It aligns with the overall philosophy of the project

 ICV Training on Cloudflare Workers